 How do you ensure the Scouts have a hand in making their car?
 Bring them all under your roof.

-Host a designated car-making workshop where parents and sons build the cars together and parents bring tools to share.
+Host a designated car-making workshop where parents and Cub Scouts build the cars together and parents bring tools to share.
 It’s fun, and it’s a great way for the less mechanically inclined to learn a thing or two.

 Some of the best Pinewood Derby workshops use the assembly line approach.
-Parents and sons go from station to station working on their car.
+Parents and Cub Scouts go from station to station working on their car.
 When they’re done, they have a near-finished product ready for painting.

 For more tips on planning one of these workshops, check out our article in Scouting magazine.